Last evening we watched a deeply moving film. The title was, “Mrs. Lowry and Son“. I highly recommend it!

 That Boarding House was where I learned about community, about receiving food, things, people, life in general, as it came in its unvarnished realness.
 I also learned that resilience can be found in the “arts” and acceptance of what was right under my nose.

 And I would have to say that is why I need to write, to draw, to paint, to make … useful and beautiful things.
+I must carve out time to do these things as much as I need to bake, tidy, and keep up with the daily domestic chores.
+Both, or all, matter in the making of a good life.
 I hope you find time and space in each day to do that too.

 Seeing moonlight here at my bed,

 I look up, gaze at the mountain moon,